AlexxIT/go2rtc/README.md

 **Tuya Smart API (recommended)**:
 - Cameras can be discovered through the go2rtc web interface via Tuya Smart account (Add > Tuya > Select region and fill in email and password > Login).
-- Smart Life accounts are not supported, you need to create a Tuya Smart account.
+- **Smart Life accounts are not supported**, you need to create a Tuya Smart account.
 If the cameras are already added to the Smart Life app, you need to remove them and add them again to the Tuya Smart app.

 **Tuya Cloud API**:
 - Requires setting up a cloud project in the Tuya Developer Platform.